Why regularly updating a business plan should be a part of your growth strategy?

 They might face challenges from a competitor who sells a similar model at a lesser price.
 This will drastically affect their demand ratio.
 A constant update in the plan will highlight this issue and measures can be taken to resolve the same.

 Over the years, such a typewriter brand might face a lack of demand due to the growth of technology.
 With more people investing in keyboards and printers, typewriters would be less in demand.
-At this stage, the brand can update their strategy by expanding to other office products, perhaps even printer ink, to profit from the very cause of their obstacle!
+At this stage, the brand can update its strategy by expanding to other office products, perhaps even printer ink, to profit from the very cause of their obstacle!

 Accommodating and expanding market requirements